Systemap/smallworld-magik-vscode/README.md

 # Release Notes

-## [1.4.2] - 18-08-2019
-* Support for _package in Symbol Provider
-* Minor Corrections and bug fixes

-## [1.4.0] - 04-08-2019
+## [1.5.0] - 20-10-2019
+* New integrated Smallworld Class Browser.

-* New GIS Command (F2-z) to start a session.
+* New Redial function to automatically start the last GIS Command session.
-* Multi-environment configuration for GIS path, command and startup.
-* Support for Case and Style archive files.
+* Definition and Reference support for Message identifiers in .magik and .msg files.
 * Various bug fixes and improvements.

 ## Known Issues

-### Limited Support for Smallworld Older Versions
+### No Support for Smallworld Sessions Prior to Version 5.0
-There are some limitations for Smallworld versions older than 5.0:

-* GIS Command syntax does not fully support Smallworld 3.x and 4.x
+This extensions does not support Smallworld sessions and its related functions on versions older than 5.0 which includes:

-* Smallworld 3.x and 4.x sessions are not integrated Terminals
+* GIS Command not supported on Smallworld 3.x and 4.x
 * Magik Compiler commands do not support Smallworld 3.x and 4.x
+* Magik CLass Browser is not supported for Smallworld 3.x and 4.x

 ### Workspace Close\Open Terminates the Session.
 Opening/closing a Workspace or the active Folder while a Smallworld Session is running, will terminate the session without a warnings.